ippeb/TetrisBattleBot/README.md

 ### Download / Installation

-Click on https://github.com/ippeb/TetrisBattleBot and then click on the ZIP button just to the left of the repository URL field (or if you have installed git, simply run `git clone git://github.com/ippeb/TetrisBattleBot` in your Terimnal).
+Click on https://github.com/ippeb/TetrisBattleBot and then click on the ZIP button just to the left of the repository URL field.

 ### Run / Usage